jeffchang5/Boilerplate/README.md

-# OpenTable Challenge
+# Evite Challenge

-This project is an implementation of the specs required by the OpenTable challenge criteria.
+This project is an implementation of the specs required by the Evite challenge criteria.
 The app requires Android 5.1 and above.

 ### Getting Started